Translate this page into:

 Ethical approval

-The author(s) declare that they have taken the ethical approval from Institutional ethics committee and the approval number is (R cell EC/2021/132).
+The author(s) declare that they have taken the ethical approval from the Institutional ethics committee and the approval number is (R cell EC/2021/132).

 Declaration of patient consent